slavesocieties/openai/next_steps.md

     -create the necessary data for all extant transcriptions (RAs if we need a lot, this may also come before above) -possible fix for relationships: represent as separate list on same level as people/events

+-add a check to determine if entry is complete or not (to handle automatically transcribed partials)

 -improve disambiguation logic (automate)
     -do manually for now, once you have a critical mass of data implement ML solution